mhrivnak/golockcost/README.rst

 Changing the number of workers did not have a large impact on the amount of overhead.

-On my CPU, which has 2 cores and no hyperthreading, setting MAXGOPROCS to 2 increased the overhead to 136%, 15%, 1.5%, 0.16%, and 0.02% respectively.
+On my CPU, which has 2 cores and no hyper-threading, setting MAXGOPROCS to 2 increased the overhead to 136%, 15%, 1.5%, 0.16%, and 0.02% respectively.

 Conclusions